 One of the simplest ways is to get your business listed in the local listings.
 The main one you’ll want to worry about is Google My Business.
 By having your business listed here, it will show up when customers turn to Google and search for terms like “pressure washers in my area.”

 To claim your Google business listings, click on the blue link above and follow the steps on the screen.
 You’ll be asked to enter your business information and go through the verification process (takes about a week).
 Fill out your profile as completely as possible, including photos.

 Promoting your business should never stop.
+You can check the Digital Marketing Suite where you can find all the tools you need to promote your business.
 To further your marketing knowledge and your business, take a look at some of the ideas in this post.

 Ready to dive in?

 Now you know how to start a pressure washing business, the decision is yours.
 Does this seem like something you could be good at and enjoy?
 If so, follow the guide to get started.
 Hopefully the tips above will help you get your very own business up and running.

 Get tips on how to bring customers to you with our checklist

 The above content should not be construed as legal or tax advice.
 Always consult an attorney or tax professional regarding your specific legal or tax situation.